-To clarify that the requirements of JP1 will be satisfied if a building complies with Parts J1 to J7.
+To clarify that the requirements of JP1 and JP3 will be satisfied if a building complies with Parts J1 to J7.

 To clarify that the Deemed-to-Satisfy Provisions of Part J3 do not apply to certain buildings and areas within certain buildings.
-See the comment under Fabric and Glazing for more details.

-J3.1 does not apply where the only conditioning is provided by an evaporative cooler or to ventilation openings necessary for the safe operation of a gas appliance.
+J3.1 does not apply where the only conditioning is provided by an evaporative cooler or to openings necessary for the safe operation of a gas appliance.